Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **sigmaclip_median_sigma** [ Type: *float* ]

-	If *sigmaclip_median* is True, sigma clip the values for the median by this amount.
+	When cleaning the FWHM measurements of the found sources in a image, using sigma-clipped statistics to sigma clip the values for the FWHM by this amount based on their median (a.k.a their background) values.